Introduction to Remote Runners

 bb remote --runner_exec_properties=remote-snapshot-save-policy=none-available test //...

-If you want to override the remote snapshot save policy for a specific run, you should use a remote header.
 By default, platform properties are hashed in the snapshot key, so changing the snapshot save policy would invalidate your snapshot.
 However platform properties set in remote headers are not included in the snapshot key.

 to force save a specific remote snapshot run to do some additional debugging.
 You